SageJames/Web3-Hub/Conferences/README.md

 # Conferences

 ## About
-Conenct with the Cryptocurrency realted material, Learn the latest trends, and make a name for youreself in web3.
+Conenct with the cryptocurrency groups, learn the latest trends, and make a name for youreself in web3.

 ## Conferences Links
 - [web3conference](https://www.web3conference.io)